Injungahn/tc3_tourney_analysis/README.md

 Created a dashboard for the Tactician's Crown 3 tournament (https://liquipedia.net/tft/Tactician%27s_Crown/3).
 Scraped the matches from lolchess.gg using python.
 Dashboard lets you look at individual player statistics as well as a summary of statistics for types of matches (Firsts, Top 4's, and All Matches).

-Requirements: \n
+Requirements:
-python-module: jupyter lab
+- python-module: jupyter lab
-python: 3.6-3.10
+- python: 3.6-3.10

 Instructions: